enso-org/enso/docs/infrastructure/logging.md

 ### Setting Up Logging

-The logger described above must know where it should send its logs, this is handled by the `WSLoggerManager`.
-It allows to configure the logging location, log level and setup the logging service for three modes:
+The logger described above must know where it should send its logs, and this is handled by the `LoggingServiceManager`.
+It allows to configure the logging location, log level and setup the logging service in one of three different
+modes:

 - _Server mode_, that will listen on a given port, gather both local and remote logs and print them to stderr and to a file.